drreynolds/smuhpc-workshop/source/session_3.rst

 * If you just type ``make`` at the command line, only the first *target* is run.

-As an example, examine the Makefile from session 3.
+As an example, examine the Makefile from :ref:`session 2 <session2>`.
 Here, all of the lines are either blank or are comment lines except for the four sets:

 .. code-block:: makefile